Sam Gardner (soccer): Club career

 In 2015, Gardner played for Master's Futbol Academy in League1 Ontario, scoring seven goals.

 In 2017, Gardner made one appearance for USL PDL side K–W United.

 After college, Gardner had the opportunity to sign with a California-based team in the USL, but he decided to come home in 2019 and returned to the semi-professional League1 Ontario, joining Sigma FC.
 He made eight league appearances that season, scoring one goal and made one additional appearance in the playoffs.

 In early 2020, Gardner trialled with USL Championship side Colorado Springs Switchbacks FC.

 On 3 August 2020, Gardner signed his first professional contract with Canadian Premier League side FC Edmonton.
 He made his professional debut for FC Edmonton as a 20th minute substitute against Atletico Ottawa in a 2–2 draw on August 23.

 In January 2022, Gardner started training with GladAfrica Championship side Cape Town Spurs FC.
 After impressing during his trial, Gardner signed a contract with the South African side in February 2022 until the end of the 2021–2022 season.

-For the 2022 season he has been playing for Alliance United of League1 Ontario.
+In 2022, he began playing for Alliance United of League1 Ontario.